Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 ### MiniParcel

-Either the text format proper, or a REPL DSL frontend.
+MiniParcel is part of Core Engine, provided as a module for other services to consume.
+It is both a DSL language, a potent text-based serialization format (mostly for compact sub node network transfer purpose, provide a subset of full PDS capabilities), and the name refers to a standalone REPL frontend parser (C# based).
+MiniParcel is a procedural language and provides core syntax elements for attribute connections for PVM.

 MiniParcel is human-oriented declarative scripting language that provides a quick interface into graph authorization.
-It is less verbose to proper text-based format.

-MiniParcel makes assumptions about target names and function calling signatures and greatly simplifes syntax.
+It is less verbose to fully-featured Parcel text serialization format.
+MiniParcel makes assumptions about target names and function calling signatures and greatly simplifies syntax.
+It's designed to be both versatile enough for quick scripting purpose, and robust enough to express complete sub node networks for specification and interoperation purpose.

+### Core Syntax

+PENDING.

+### Attribute connections

+* Per PVM and PDS, Parcel documents do not contain edges or explicit definition of connections.
+MiniParcel DSL provides syntax for node addressing and attribute connections.

 ## Key Design Decisions